Safecast/bGeigieNanoKit/README.md

     $BNRDD,1,2012-06-05T07:58:32Z,0,0,0,V,35.622711,139.748610,75.30,0.07,A,6,530
     $BNRDD,1,2012-06-05T07:58:37Z,0,0,0,V,35.622700,139.748610,75.60,0.02,A,6,530

+# Notes
+## OpenLog config

+The OpenLog should start listening at 9600bps and in Command mode.
+Here is the content of the CONFIG.TXT file you have to create on the microSD card:

+    9600,26,3,2

+## SoftwareSerial update

+To make sure all of the NMEA sentences can be received correctly, we will need to update the _SS_MAX_RX_BUFF definition from arduino-1.0.1/libraries/SoftwareSerial/SoftwareSerial.h header file.
+Here is the modification:

+    //#define _SS_MAX_RX_BUFF 64 // RX buffer size -- Old Value is 64
+    #define _SS_MAX_RX_BUFF 128 // RX buffer size for TinyGPS

 # Licenses
  * [InterruptHandler and bGeigieMini code][5] - Copyright (c) 2011, Robin Scheibler aka FakuFaku
  * [TinyGPS][6] - Copyright (C) 2008-2012 Mikal Hart